Speak with our Summit Experts 24/7

 5. Immediate descent if symptoms worsen

-Descent is the most effective treatment for altitude sickness.
-Reputable operators prioritize health over summit pressure.
+Importantly, descent is the most effective treatment for altitude sickness.
+As a result, reputable operators prioritize health over summit pressure.

 2. Choose the Right Itinerary Length